harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

     Frequency is the number of clock cycles a CPU can perform in a second.
 Most CPU can perform a single task in one clock cycle, such as adding two numbers.
     However, more complicated instruction may take multiple cycles.
-    Some modern CPU may even execute multiple instructions in one cycle.
+    Some CPU may execute multiple instructions in one cycle.

     Frequency is measured in Hertz, which is times per second.
     The higher the frequency usually means the faster the CPU.